-Overview and attributes in a CORBA server.
-The ACL files for This section discusses the ACL files that control access to IDL operations and attributes in a CORBA server.
-The ACL files for CORBA servers provide role-based access control with granularity down to the level of IDL operations, and attributes.
-In this section This section contains the following subsections: Overview of CORBA ACL Files page 181 CORBA Action-Role Mapping ACL page 182
+Overview This section discusses the ACL files that control acce and attributes in a CORBA server.
+The ACL files for C role-based access control with granularity down to th operations, and attributes.
+ORBA servers provide In this section This section contains the following subsections: Overview of CORBA ACL Files page 193 CORBA Action-Role Mapping ACL page 194